Dimpact-Samenwerking/podiumd-hosting-standards/hosting-contract-2025Q4.md

 ## **Hot Items list**

-While this document is a work in progress, the following items are high priority and should be addressed BLAH BLAH MAHMUT SOMETHING HERE BLAH CAP GEMINI BLAH ETC ETC:
+While this document is a work in progress, the following items are high priority and should be addressed .
+These items are the minimum kubernetes stability requirements of the software delivered by the development partners.

+We have reviewed the various components of the software components to determine whether they are compliant or non-compliant.
+If not compliant, please include these in the adjustments to your software.
+The goal is to ensure that all software complies with these "hot items" by the end of Q1 2026.

 #### Health Checks and Probes